bikemazzell/breach-data-storage/README.md

   - JSON can either be transformed via specialized JSON tools or imported into MongoDB and processed there
 - Decide which data will be useful and which can be omitted
   - For SQL, import into a new database, drop unnecessary columns, combine any related data into unified columns, change constraints to allow for NULL values to save space
-    - Use `head -100 file.sql` to preview the first 100 or so lines of the file
+    - Use `head -100 file.sql` to preview the first 100 lines of the file
     - If a file is far too large to be viewable/editable on your system, consider splitting it up into more manageable chunks, [SQLDumpSplitter](https://philiplb.de/sqldumpsplitter3/) can help in this situation
     - Create a database for the incoming data, e.g. `mysql -u root -p -e "create database db-name;"`
 - Import into MongoDB